hieubkvn123/iecoe-sg-technical-interview/README.md

-# Technical Test for Data Scientist
+# Technical Test for Data Scientist Intern

 Thank you for applying for a position with SAP.
 If you are reading this, it means that you have exhibited a set of desirable qualities during your first-stage interview.
 We would like to access your technical skills further by working on two simple problems.